dmuth/index-zip-files/README.md

 ## Terminology

 - ZIP File: A compressed archive containing 1 or more files.
-- Index directory: A directory under `indexed-files/` which containes index files for a specific Source directory.
+- Index directory: A directory under `indexed-files/` in the directory you indexed, which containes index files for a specific Source directory.
 - Index file: A plaintext file containing filenames of a single ZIP file.